-The winter season brings a chilly dose of freezing weather, shorter days, and less sunlight.
+The winter season brings a chilly dose of weather, shorter days, and less sunlight.

 Are gingers at risk of vitamin D deficiency?

 Many health benefits have been linked to vitamin D, which is the single biggest benefit of soaking up the sun’s rays.
-These include helping to prevent autism, autoimmune disease, cancer, and to regulate the immune and the neuromuscular system.
+These benefits are said to include helping to prevent autism, autoimmune disease, cancer, and to regulate the immune and the neuromuscular system.